Chronic suppurative otitis media, mastoiditis, or cholesteatoma (or any combination) — VA Rating Criteria (38 CFR DC 6200)

 Secondary conditions caused or aggravated by Chronic suppurative otitis media, mastoiditis, or cholesteatoma (or any combination) may be ratable under 38 CFR § 3.310.
 Veterans should work with a VSO or accredited claims agent to document the medical relationship.

-What evidence do I need to establish service connection for Chronic suppurative otitis media, mastoiditis, or cholesteatoma (or any combination)?
+What evidence supports a higher rating for Chronic suppurative otitis media, mastoiditis, or cholesteatoma (or any combination)?

 Get a Personalized Rating Analysis